bjorns/valrus-carousel/README.md

  * Building assumes GNU Make
  * Tests can be run from browser or PhantomJS using Make.

-Settings
+Data attributes
 --------

-The carousel responds to the followng settings:
+The carousel div responds to the followng data attributes:

 |setting        | type  |default|description|
 |---------------|-------|-------|-----------|